-OverviewThere are currently 9 colleges of podiatric medicine in the United States.
+OverviewThere are currently nine colleges of podiatric medicine in the United States.
 Texas doe not have a podiatric medical school.
-Successful completion of one of these programs leads to a Doctor of Podiatric Medicine (DPM) degree.
+Successful completion of one of these programs leads to a doctor of podiatric medicine (DPM) degree.
 Many of these programs are affiliated and either partially or fully integrated with an MD or DO school.

-During the 4th year, students participate in the podiatric residency match & scramble.
+During the fourth year, students participate in the podiatric residency match and scramble.
 Applications for residency are handled through the Central Application Service for Podiatric Residencies (CASPR).
 Applicants interview at centralized regional interview program (CRIP) locations.
-These usually consist of an East, Central, and West CRIP location.
+These usually consist of an East, Central and West CRIP location.
 While all residency programs are members of CASPR, a few programs do not attend CRIP interviews and interview separately after the CRIP dates.

-Podiatric residencies are a 2-3 year long and are termed Podiatric Medicine & Surgery 24 (PM&S-24) and Podiatric Medicine & Surgery 36 (PM&S-36) programs.
-DPMs rotate through various medical specialties and are trained in podiatric medicine, forefoot, rearfoot, and ankle surgery.
+Podiatric residencies are a two-three years long and are termed Podiatric Medicine & Surgery 24 (PM&S-24) and Podiatric Medicine & Surgery 36 (PM&S-36) programs.
+DPMs rotate through various medical specialties and are trained in podiatric medicine, forefoot, rearfoot and ankle surgery.

 According to the Texas Workforce Commission, the annual average salary of a podiatrist (2011 data) is $116,200.

 Prerequisites: See each School of Podiatry for their specific requirements for admission.
 Most prerequisites are the same as for medical school.

 For more information or questions concerning courses at UT Tyler that will fulfill dental school prerequisites please contact:

 Chief Health Professions Advisor